shivkumar2001/BigInt-Implementation/README.md

 step 2:Add #include <myheader.h> in cpp file you want to use Big Integer.

-step 3: To get a number stored in Big Integer b variable use b.getNumber() and to get sign of this no use b.getSign() methods.
+step 3: To get a number stored in Big Integer b variable use b.getNumber() and to get sign of this number  use b.getSign() methods.

 step 4: